HMAS Mallina: History

 In November 1941, Siberia Maru was requisitioned by the Imperial Japanese Army.
 She was later converted to a byōinsen (hospital ship).
 Official notification of her status as a hospital ship was given on 29 October 1942.
 She also served as a troopship.
-An example of this use is that she departed from Ujina for Chingwangtao on 18 December 1942, carrying troops of the 55th Independent Engineer Battalion.
+An example of this use is that she departed from Ujina for Qinhuangdao on 18 December 1942, carrying troops of the 55th Independent Engineer Battalion.
 In 1944, she was reclassified as a transport ship.